-A receptionist is sitting at the front desk of a dental practice when a male patient walks in and heads straight to the front desk.
-He appears agitated and irritable.
-The receptionist recognizes the patient from his recent appointment, during which he had a root canal.
-Sensing that something is bothering the patient, the receptionist asks if she may assist him.
-The patient states that his root canal was not done properly, and he wants a copy of his patient records and a monetary refund.
+A receptionist is sitting at the front desk of a dental practice when a female patient walks in and heads straight to the front desk.
+She appears agitated and irritable.
+The receptionist recognizes the patient from her recent appointment, during which she had a root canal.
+Sensing that something is bothering the patient, the receptionist asks if she may assist her.
+The patient states that her root canal was not done properly, and she wants a copy of her patient records and a monetary refund.

 The receptionist attempts to ask questions about the root canal, but the patient becomes aggravated and says, "I want my records and my money NOW!"
-The receptionist replies that she will get the practice manager, at which point the patient slams his fist on the front desk and yells at the receptionist to quit wasting his time and get him what he wants.
+The receptionist replies that she will get the practice manager, at which point the patient slams her fist on the front desk and yells at the receptionist to quit wasting her time and get her what she wants.

-- Recognize a potentially volatile situation (risks of escalation) - Provide appropriate and timely interventions (de-escalation techniques) - Demonstrate effective communication with the patient and team members - Activate emergency response to protect staff and other patients from harm
+- Recognize a potentially volatile situation (risks of escalation) - Provide appropriate and timely interventions (de-escalation techniques)

+- Demonstrate effective communication with the patient and team members - Activate emergency response to protect staff and other patients from harm